-Like a thick gooey syrup being slowly poured over a thick Belgian waffle, Google Assistant is finding its way into the internet of things as evidenced by the introduction of the Bose QC35 II Google Assistant enabled headphones.
+Like a thick gooey syrup being slowly poured over a thick Belgian waffle, Google Assistant is finding its way into the internet of things as evidenced by the Bose QC35 II Google Assistant enabled headphones.
 At more than $300, no matter the options, they have to deliver on the basics and apparently they do.

 The ancestry of the product goes back to the QuietComfort 3 (“QC3”) Acoustic Noise Cancelling Headphones released June 2006.
 The problem these headphones were trying to solve is ambient noise creeping into the listening experience.
 The most common use case is listening to music while aboard an airplane in flight.
 Take-off and landing are the loudest moments but at cruising altitudes the noise level typically flirts with 85 dB which is like listening to a garbage disposal.

 The solution is to add mics to the headphones with supporting electronics to sample the exterior noise and then add the necessary noise-cancelling wave lengths to the audio stream to remove the noise from the experience.

 Here’s what The Wire Cutter had to say about an earlier version of the QC35 II.

 After testing 42 headphones, including 22 for this update, the Bose QuietComfort 25 are still the best option for most people who want over-ear noise-cancelling headphones.
 They have the best overall noise reduction of of any wired noise-cancelling headphone available, plus they’re comfortable, lightweight, and able to fold down into a compact carrying case.
 They aren’t perfect—the sound quality is decent enough, just not spectacular—but if your goal is to turn down the volume on the outside world, these are hard to beat.

 QC 35ii Features

 Here are the benefits as stated by Google and Bose.